lmenou/qfunleashed.nvim/README.md

 # nvim-luamake
-This is a simple plugin to use the vim `:make` and `:grep` command asynchronously in neovim.
+This is a simple plugin to use the vim `:make` and `:grep` command asynchronously in Neovim.

+If you do not know what those commmands are/do, I highly suggest you to type `:help quickfix<CR>`, Vim/Neovim's compiler system is a reason to simply stick with them to edit your amazing pieces of codes.

 ## Why ?
-With LSP integrated in neovim, I admit that this plugin is already outdated.
+With LSP integrated in Neovim, I admit that this plugin seems already outdated.
 Although I HATE to be linted in the face while I am coding and to see lints that I do not care about in my (ugly) code.
 Yes, configuration always bothers me.
 Also, I like the `:make`, `:grep` commands.

 ## Requirements
 - [Neovim 0.5](https://github.com/neovim/neovim)